-- 4.9 South Reading Mass Rapid Transit (MRT) is a proposed series of bus priority measures on the A33 corridor between Mereoak Park & Ride and Reading town centre.
+4.9 South Reading Mass Rapid Transit (MRT) is a proposed series of bus priority measures on the A33 corridor between Mereoak Park & Ride and Reading town centre.
 The scheme would reduce congestion and journey times, improving public transport reliability on the main growth corridor into Reading.
-Any proposal will not reduce existing highway capacity along the A33. - 4.10 Phases 1 & 2 of the scheme, from M4 J11 to Island Road, were granted full funding approval from the Berkshire Local Transport Body in November 2015.
-Officers are continuing to progress the detailed design for the scheme, including utility and geotechnical surveys, to enable a programme for scheme delivery during 2016/17 and 2017/18 to be finalised. - 4.11 In addition, options for Phase 3 of the MRT scheme are currently being investigated to provide further bus priority measures between Island Road and Reading town centre.
+Any proposal will not reduce existing highway capacity along the A33.

+- 4.10 Phases 1 & 2 of the scheme, from M4 J11 to Island Road, were granted full funding approval from the Berkshire Local Transport Body in November 2015.
+Officers are continuing to progress the detailed design for the scheme, including utility and geotechnical surveys, to enable a programme for scheme delivery during 2016/17 and 2017/18 to be finalised. - 4.11 The latest design for Phase 1A of the scheme is shown at Appendix A. This initial phase of works involves construction of a series of bus lanes between the A33 junction with Imperial Way and the existing bus priority provided through M4 Junction 11.
+The scheme is achieved predominantly by utilising space in the central reservations and realigning existing lanes where required.
+The Sub-Committee is asked to approve the undertaking of the formal three week Statutory Consultation for this phase of works with any objections to be reported to a future meeting of the Traffic Management Sub-Committee. - 4.12 In addition, options for Phase 3 of the South MRT scheme are currently being investigated to provide further bus priority measures between Island Road and Reading town centre.